Skip to main content

 Rotation Information

 Students are invited to select three preferences from the list of available surgical specialities.
 Junior surgery clerkship must be completed prior to applying.
+Access to medical specialties can be requested in lieu of surgical specialties, but will be subject to local availability.

 Housing